US Criminal Records

 Misdemeanor: Within the three main classifications of crime, misdemeanors are the middle most serious of crimes, and are punishable with fines and/or jail/prison time up to one year.
 Misdemeanors, like felonies, are further categorized according to the severity of the crime committed into Classes A, B, and C-with Class A being the most serious and Class C misdemeanors being the least serious.

-Online Criminal Background Check: A common way that people go about seeking for criminal records is by using an online background check.
+Online Criminal Background Check: A common way that people go about seeking criminal records is by using an online background check.
 These online services check thousands of database records for criminal records listed at various criminal justice and law enforcement resources.

 Parole: A term which refers to a criminal being released from their jail/prison sentence, and offered supervised reintroduction to society.